Thursday, September 29, 2022

 Color (5%): Deep tarnished copper, light kiss of ruby red.
 5/5

-Palate (20%): light maple syrup at the start, rich roasted barley at the mid-palate ending with lovely roasty notes of coffee, chocolate, and light spice.
+Palate (20%): light maple syrup at the start, rich roasted barley at the mid-palate, ending with lovely toasty notes of coffee, chocolate, and light spice.
 17/20

 Finish (10%): rich lingering 50% cocoa chocolate.
-Barrel strength brings the heat, but not as bad as any other barrel strength I've had to date.
+Barrel strength brings the heat, but not as bad as any other barrel strength I've had.
 7/10

-Overall Impression and Harmony (30%): That first sip will always have a kick, but you get used to it pretty quickly. by the third sip this was easy, and that can be dangerous.
-Eventually, that sweet start really hooks you and that long roasty finish is certainly something to savor.
+Overall Impression and Harmony (30%): That first sip will always have a kick, but you get used to it pretty quickly.
+By the third sip, this was easy, and that can be dangerous.
+Eventually, that sweet start hooks you, and that long, toasty finish is something to savor.
 27/30

-Retry on Ice (25%): Jesus, coffee, so much coffee. not brewed coffee but coffee beans or over-concentrated cold brew. chocolate-covered coffee beans. very low cream / vanilla. bitter. movie theatre raisinettes. get this with some sambuca, a barspoon would be a cocktail in its own right. dessert/digestivo through and through.
+Retry on Ice (25%): Jesus, coffee, so much coffee.
+Not brewed coffee but coffee beans or over-concentrated cold brew.
+Chocolate-covered coffee beans.
+Very low cream/vanilla.
+Bitter. movie theatre raisinettes.
+Get this with some sambuca.
+A barspoon would be a cocktail in its own right.
+Dessert/digestive through and through.
 22/25

 Total Ranking: 86% Legendary, Amazing, Great, Good, Fair, Average, Tolerable, Swill